stockparfait/experiments/powerdist/README.md

 # Hypothesis Testing, Confidence Intervals and Monte Carlo

-In this section, we establish a methodology for working with sampled data and estimating the precision of the results.
+In this experiment, we establish a methodology for working with sampled data and estimating the precision of the results.
+Note, that unlike most other experiments, we will be working exclusively with analytical distributions, and therefore, will not need any external data.

 ## Hypothesis Testing and Confidence Intervals